-- 49.(1) At the end of each quarter of the fiscal year, the Director of Finance and Administration must prepare financial statements for the First Nation for that quarter in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The Director of Finance and Administration must provide the quarterly financial statements in subsection (1) to the Council and the Finance and Audit Committee not more than forty-five (45) days after the end of the quarter of the fiscal year for which they were prepared. - (3) The quarterly financial statements in subsection (1) must be - (a) reviewed by the Finance and Audit Committee and recommended to Council for approval, and - (b) reviewed and approved by the Council.
+- 49.(1) At the end of each quarter of the fiscal year, the director of finance must prepare financial statements for the First Nation for that quarter in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The director of finance must provide the quarterly financial statements in subsection (1) to the Council and the Finance and Audit Committee not more than forty-five (45) days after the end of the quarter of the fiscal year for which they were prepared. - (3) The quarterly financial statements in subsection (1) must be - (a) reviewed by the Finance and Audit Committee and recommended to Council for approval, and - (b) reviewed and approved by the Council.